denisecase/MandMath.jl/README.md

 test
 ```

 Hit backspace or Ctrl C to return to Julia REPL.

-Load our MandMath module and call a function.
+Load our MandMath module and call the main() function.

+Note: This does not update any changes to the code.

 ```
 using MandMath